Abdul Majith: Career

-In 1996, he worked as the story writer for Selva.
+In 1996, he worked as the story writer for Selvaa.
 In 2001, producer G. Venkateswaran signed on Thirupathisamy to direct Vijay in an action film titled Velan.
 The film, a remake of the director's Telugu film Azad, saw Priyanka Chopra, winner of the beauty pageant Miss World 2000, being brought in by Venkateswaren to make her debut and play the lead female role.
 However, before production began, Thirupathisamy died in an accident and Venkateswaren duly decided to give debutant Majith a chance to direct a film with the same cast.
 A social drama, campaigning for the widespread knowledge of legal rights, the film created anticipation prior to release.
 The film opened to mixed reviews from film critics on 14 April 2002 and Malathi Rangarajan of The Hindu praised the film adding that "dialogue is a strong point of the film".
 The critic from Rediff.com also gave the film a positive review stating that the director had succeeded in making a good debut, while another critic labelled the film as "meaningful cinema" though stated that some scenes were overdone.
 In comparison, a reviewer from Bizhat.com stated that "the message conveyed leaves you exhausted and stressed", giving the film a below average review.